Root Cellar Ideas: 10 Root Cellar Plans to Make a Root Cellar

 To get the right temperature, location is everything.
 Typically, a place with minimal sunshine, like a north-facing slope or shaded area behind your home, is the best.

-Root cellars need to be constructed below the front line to prevent freezing.
+Root cellars need to be built below the frost line to prevent freezing.
 The depth at which your soil freezes will depend on your geographic location.
-So we recommend doing some research before digging.
+So, doing some research before you start digging is advisable.

 2. High Humidity

-The next essential requirement for root cellars is high humidity.
-Ideally, a root cellar will have a humidity level of 85-95%.
-High humidity levels will prevent moisture loss and evaporation, which will prevent withering.
+The next essential element for root cellars is high humidity.
+Ideally, a root cellar should have a humidity level of 85-95%.
+This level of humidity prevents moisture loss and evaporation, which helps avoid food withering.

-To prevent waterlogging and get adequate drainage, we recommend using dirt or gravel for your DIY root cellar design.
-Using natural materials for the floor will also naturally humidify the area and help keep the food from spoiling.
+To prevent waterlogging and ensure adequate drainage, we recommend using dirt or gravel in your DIY root cellar plans.
+Natural materials on the floor will also humidify the area naturally and help keep the food fresh.

 As you might suspect, it is dark underground.
 That is a good thing.
 Your root cellar should never be exposed to natural sunlight.
 Sunlight heats things up and encourages rotting.